TheRaZZeRApp/BibFormatter/docs/commands.rst

 .. tip::

-    You can access a command listing in-game via the ``-help`` command.
+    You can access a command listing via the ``-help`` command.

 General Commands
 ~~~~~~~~~~~~~~~~
 .. raw:: html

     <span id="command--bibliography"></span>
+    Everytime this command gets issued the currently loaded bibliography file will be saved (with all applied changes) and the new one will be loaded.
+Every command after this one will only effect the bibliography file loaded by this command (until -b is found again etc.).

 .. topic:: ``-bibliography``
     :class: command-topic